"Did you hit Hailey?" the anger-management counselor stabbed at J-Ryze.

 "Are you listening?
 I was like Gandhi.
 I inspired, uplifted, and gave, and gave, and gave."

 "So you’re not taking any responsibility?
-Because we can’t let you back onto the streets if –"
+Because we gotta put you back in jail if –"

-"I’m so sorry, it was a mistake.
+"I’m so sorry, J-Ryze.
+It was a mistake.
 Look, I’ll do anything, I submit to you, please…" Hailey sobs, streaks of mascara pouring down her face.

-"Shhh, don’t worry, it’s fine.
-We did what we did, let’s just move forward.
-I never blamed you or said one word against you" Jason hugs her shuddering body close.
+"Shhh, don’t worry, it’s fine, babe.
+We did what we did.
+Let’s just move forward.
+I never blamed you or said one word against you when the detectives questioned me."
+J-Ryze hugs her shuddering body close, and Hailey’s tears taper off.

 "God, you’re the best, I don’t deserve you."